JPTrey/Scheduler/README.md

 scheduler
 =========

-Scheduler web application for use with Skidmore College course scheduling.
+Schedule-building web application for use with Skidmore College course scheduling system.